Paraphraser/PiBuilder/README.md

 ## <a name="changeLog"></a>Change Summary

+* 2022-07-05

+	- In 01 script, optional prolog should not run until *after* the baseline snapshots are taken.

 * 2022-07-04

 	- Explains how to set up [credentials files on boot partition](#burnClassic) and provides helper scripts to assist with the process.
 This an alternative to using Raspberry Pi Imager.